AES Corp. put volume heavy and directionally bearish

 Bearish flow noted in AES Corp.
-(AES) with 13,096 puts trading, or 3x expected.
-Most active are Dec-24 13 puts and Dec-24 12 puts, with total volume in those strikes near 10,500 contracts.
-The Put/Call Ratio is 25.78, while ATM IV is up over 4 points on the day.
+(AES) with 5,367 puts trading, or 1.0x expected.
+Most active are Dec-24 13 puts and Feb-25 15 calls, with total volume in those strikes near 5,100 contracts.
+The Put/Call Ratio is 4.02, while ATM IV is up nearly 2 points on the day.
 Earnings are expected on February 24th.

 Don't Miss our Black Friday Offers: